benedekfazekas/mranderson/README.md

 Leiningen 2.9.1 or above.
 For MrAnderson to work, does not mean your project is restricted to a java or clojure version.

+### Supported OSes and platforms

+MrAnderson is tested and supported on Linux and macOS.
+Windows systems are not supported or tested against.

 ### Projects that use MrAnderson

 - [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl)